chanhochriskim/mern-project/README.md

 - Add the mongodb atlas URI. create a file named app.yaml (or edit it)
 - Mongo_url: “mongodb atlas uri” ← I didn’t include password for security reason.
 - Inside backend, deploy to GCP
-    - Gcloud app deploy After deployment, backend will be hosted at the backend url (I shared above)
+    - Gcloud app deploy After deployment, backend will be hosted at the backend url

 Frontend Setup (inside /frontend)
 -